beasteers/preact-habitat-base/README.md

 The only problem now was that, the only example project was a login form that was a few years old, with a bunch of out-of-date packages and configuration formats, extra dependencies, and example code that wasn't exactly a bare minimum "Hello World".

-So this repo took that `login-form` example, updated all of the packages and configurations to use webpack 5 and babel 7, and removed all of the bloat that isn't needed for boilerplate code.
-I left in things like `sass` preprocessing because I feel like those are essentials.
+So this repo took that `login-form` example, updated all of the packages and configurations to use webpack 5 babel 7, preact X, and removed all of the bloat that isn't needed for boilerplate code.
+I left in things like `sass` preprocessing because I feel like that can be useful!
+But to be honest, I've been gravitating towards `styled-components` more now anyways so in general
+I'd recommend that.

 ### Usage Walkthrough